Department of Economics

 Total Credit Hours | 33 |

-Students who select this concentration must complete the 12 semester credit hours of the core courses in the M.A.E.,15 semester credit hours of required courses for the concentration, and 6 semester credit hours of electives.
+Students who select this concentration must complete the 15 semester credit hours of core courses, 15 semester credit hours of concentration-specific courses, and 3 semester credit hours of electives.
+A Master's thesis option is not available for this concentration.

 Code | Title | Credit Hours |